 Exceptionally for this virtual event, all Airline Representatives will be invited to the Head Airline meeting and all Airline Representatives, Coordinators and Facilitators will be invited to the Head Delegate meeting.

 If you are interested in contributing to the program please fill in the form through the link.

 Airport Slot Coordination Training

 Widen your expertise and participate in one of our training courses!
 We offer two courses focusing on airport slots, the Airport Slots and Coordination course and our new course, Airport Slot Coordination: Policy and Implementation.
 You can attend both slots training courses also as virtual classroom courses.

-Airport Slots and Coordination
+Airport Slots Management and Coordination

-Airport Slot Coordination: Policy and Implementation (NEW!)
+Airport Slots Coordination: Policy and Regulation (NEW!)

 Due to the growth of air traffic’, some airports are experiencing a discrepancy between available airport capacity and demand.
 Coordination involves the allocation of constrained or limited airport capacity to airlines and other aircraft operators to ensure a viable airport and air transport operation.
 Coordination is also a process to maximize the efficient use of airport infrastructure.
 This course will help you learn how to allocate and coordinate airport slots by applying the Worldwide Airport Slot Guidelines (WASG), the accepted global standard for airport slot allocation.